-- Bicycles shall not be secured to benches, light posts, trees, chain/post borders, handrails, or bus shelters.
+- Bicycles and scooters shall not be secured to benches, light posts, trees, chain/post borders, handrails, or bus shelters.

-- Bicycles shall not block (or be attached to) wheelchair ramps in any manner.
+- Bicycles and scooters shall not block (or be attached to) wheelchair ramps in any manner.

-- Interior bicycle storage is permitted on a limited basis only.
-Bicycles are not permitted to be secured or locked to any interior railing, placed in a hallway, or allowed to impede a means of egress.
+- Bicycles and scooters are not permitted to be secured or locked to any interior railing, placed in a hallway, or allowed to impede a means of egress.

 - Bicycles are permitted inside dorm rooms if they are placed so that they do not block or impede egresses.
 Hooks are available for students who wish to hang their bicycles in their rooms.
 To obtain hooks, students should contact the Facilities Customer Service Center at 8-8000.
 Requests are gathered during the first few weeks of classes, and the installations begin mid-October.

 Princeton University confiscates bicycles that are either abandoned or unclaimed.
 A bike is considered abandoned if it is not registered with the University and/or displays signs of significant neglect, such as flat or bent tires or missing parts.
 TPS will tag bikes that display signs of neglect before removing them.
 A bike is considered unclaimed if the owner does not pick up his/her bike within 60 days of confiscation or remains unclaimed after summer storage drop off.
 If the bicycle is registered, TPS will contact the owner.
 If the bicycle is not claimed at the end of the 60-day period, it will be donated, recycled, or scrapped.
 The University is not responsible for damaged locks when removing abandoned bikes.